 Ancon launches human trials in search for flu biomarker

 “With proper training, an NBT device can be used by non-medical personnel to conduct screenings.
 It’s also affordable enough to be brought into small hospitals and clinics.
-And discovering additional biomarkers would only make the technology more effective, producing even better outcomes for doctors, medical staff, and most of all, patients,” Baker said.
-“Ancon Medical is excited about what these human trials can discover and the potential benefit they can bring to healthcare providers around the world.”
+And discovering additional biomarkers would only make the technology more effective, producing even better outcomes for doctors, medical staff, and most of all, patients,” said Ancon Medical CEO Wesley Baker.
+The company is optimistic about the potential benefits these human trials may uncover and their positive impact on healthcare providers worldwide.